Preview the Tools

 Professional Development Lessons

-The professional development lessons are focused on cultural competency and equity topics.
-With eighteen different topics on equity, these lessons allow you to choose the ones that will move your staff forward on their culturally competency journey.
-Find out how these lessons can expand and enhance staff trainings on equity and keep your school prepared to meet cultural competency standards in the future.
+Our professional development focuses on cultural competency as well as equity topics.
+With eighteen different topics on equity, these lessons allow you to choose the activities that will move your staff forward on their cultural competency journey.
+Find out how these lessons can expand and enhance staff trainings on equity, help create change around school systems, and keep your school prepared to meet cultural competency standards in the future.

 Looking at Identity